mcavs/ESTUStat_2023Spring_MachineLearningMethodsandApplications/Homeworks/HW#1/Readme.md

 ## Grading

 * Please prepare a report in PDF format by using Quarto or Jupyter Notebook (**no any other pubishing way or tool!**)  with R / Python consisting the points in the instructions in your task.
-* The report must be submitted until Mar 25, 23:59 to this repository with your initial. **Late submissions are not be evaluated.**
+* The report named with your initial must be submitted until Mar 25, 23:59 to this repository. **Late submissions are not be evaluated.**
+* To make a submission, let me know your GitHub username to add you as a collaborator.
 * All items in the instructions must be done with interpretated (Explain what you did and find).
 * **The assignment will not be evaluated if any of the above items are not met.**